Fred-Jacobs/lokad-flatfiles/README.md

 ﻿Compresses a [flat data file](https://en.wikipedia.org/wiki/Comma-separated_values) (TSV, CSV) using [Perfect Hash Function](https://en.wikipedia.org/wiki/Perfect_hash_function).

-# Behaviour

-The file is split into two data sets:

-## Content

-The `Content` is a list of all **distinct** byte sequences found in the file cells.

- - The cell separator (`\t` or `,`) and the line separator (any combination of `\n` and `\r`) are not included in the cell.
-Note that the parser attempts to auto-detect the separator character use for the entire file.
- - Cell contents are trimmed (initial and final spaces are not kept).
- - Cells may be quoted (start with `"`, end with `"`, any interior quotes are escaped as `""`), in which case the unquoted contents are used.
- - If the file is encoded as UTF-16, cells are re-encoded a UTF-8.
-Otherwise, the original encoding is kept.

-## Cells

-The `Cells` is a matrix that contains, for each cell in the file, the index of that cell's content in the `Content` list.

-This is a line-based matrix, meaning that the cell at line `L`, column `C` is found at index `L * Columns + C`.

-Thus, to retrieve the content of the original file:

-    Content[Cells[L * Columns + C]]

 # Purpose

 The vast majority of real-life flat data files are very redundant, as the same identifiers,